ED-Copilot: Reduce Emergency Department Wait Time with Language Model Diagnostic Assistance: ED-Copilot for Diagnostic Assistance

 \subsection{Reinforcement Learning}

-Choosing informative laboratory groups is a key factor in reducing laboratory testing, and hence improving wait-time, and reducing ED LOS.
-In this section, we employ RL to introduce the notion of time-cost effectiveness to the supervised fine-tuned PLM, to select laboratory groups that maximize F1-score while minimizing time-cost.
+Choosing informative laboratory groups is a key factor in reducing laboratory testing, and thereby reducing ED LOS.
+In this section, we employ RL to introduce the notion of time-cost effectiveness to the fine-tuned PLM to select laboratory groups that maximize predictive accuracy while minimizing time-cost.

 \textbf{Markov Decision Process.} The RL process can be viewed as a Markov Decision Process (MDP), represented by $\{\mathcal{S},\mathcal{A},P,R\}$.
 Let $\mathcal{S}$ denote the state space, and state $s \in \mathcal{S}$ corresponds to a patient's observed triage information, and laboratory group results.
 Specifically, for a patient with observed information $[x_0,r_0,x_1, r_1,x_2,r_2,....,x_n,r_n]$, let $s_{\leq i} = [x_0,r_0,x_1, r_1,x_2,r_2,....,x_i,r_i]$ for $0\leq i \leq n$.